Groumy/Groumy.github.io/_drafts/going-black.md

 And it appears that none of my player had time/interest in their personal life to sitdown and read through all thoses options to create a character.
 And as seasoned players they usually were able to came up with a concept base on know tropes in seconds.

-We had some success when we played a _Numenera_ campaign
+We had some success when we played a _Numenera_ campaign around the Jade Colossus.
+As our first game with the system and the setting we used pregenerated characters.
+So they took what was available.
+But when we switched to

 So all that lead to decision paralysis at character creation and each tier advancement.